chaoge525/soafee_demo/documentation/quickstart.rst

 Deploy on N1SDP
 ---------------

-To deploy an image on N1SDP you will need a tool to copy the image using its block map.
-In this tutorial, we will use ``bmap-tools`` which can be installed on your Build Host via the following command (example on a Ubuntu based Build Host):
+To deploy an image on N1SDP, a tool is required to copy the image using its block map.
+This tutorial uses ``bmap-tools`` which can be installed on the Build Host via the following command (example on a Ubuntu based Build Host):

 .. code-block:: console